SAP/abap-to-json/docs/basic.md

 * **NONE** - ABAP component names are serialized as is (UPPERCASE).
 * **LOW_CASE** - ABAP component names serialized in low case
 * **CAMEL_CASE** - ABAP component types serialized in CamelCase where symbol "\_" is treated as a word separator (and removed from the resulting name).
-* **EXTENDED** - works the same way as CAMEL_CASE but also, has extended logic for encoding special characters, such as: ".", "@", "~", etc. Shall be used if you need JSON names with characters not allowed for ABAP data component names.
+* **EXTENDED** - works the same way as CAMEL_CASE but also, has extended logic for encoding special characters, such as: ".", "@", "~", etc. It shall be used if you need JSON names with characters not allowed for ABAP data component names.
 Do not use it, if you do not have special characters in JSON names - the performance would be slower in comparison with CAMEL_CASE mode.
 Example: ABAP name '\_\_A\_\_SCHEMA' translates in JSON name '@schema'
 Encoding rules (ABAP name → JSON name):
   * '\_\_E\_\_' → '!'
   * '\_\_N\_\_' → '#'